cyberbotics/webots/docs/guide/object-mirror.md

 - `frameThickness`: Defines the thickness of the mirror frame.

-- `frameTexture`: Defines the texture used for the mirror frame.
+- `frameAppearance`: Defines the appearance of the mirror frame.